natewatson999/httpx/README.md

 workingServer.close(callback);
 ```

 This closes the http and https servers in this instance of an httpx server.
-Because of the http 1.1 and 2.0 HTTP specifications, this action is very prone to causing crashes.
-Use it at your own risk, and use it with a callback function.
+Because of the HTTP 1.1 and 2.0 specifications, this action is very prone to causing crashes.
+Use it at your own risk.
+It can be used with a callback function.

 ### httpx.createServer.setTimeout